 Add XX (20) and XI (11).
 Express the result in Roman numerals?

-In Roman numerals, 31 are written XXXI.
+In Roman numerals, 31 is written XXXI.
 It is formed by adding three X’s (10 + 10 + 10) and one I (1), which equals 31.
 This simple combination follows Roman numerical rules and helps students understand how to read and write numbers in this ancient system.

 1. What is the Roman numeral for 31?